Evergreen Washelli Memorial Park: Totem pole

-The totem pole which weighs 800 lb and stands 16 ft high, had been carved in the Queen Charlotte Islands in British Columbia and was shipped across Puget Sound to Thomas Kelley on Bainbridge Island.
+The totem pole which weighs 800 lb and stands 16 ft high, had been carved by Luke Watson in the Queen Charlotte Islands in British Columbia and was shipped across Puget Sound to Thomas Kelley on Bainbridge Island.
 In the early 1930s, Kelley gave the pole to his next-door neighbor Clinton S. Harley, then General Manager of Evergreen Washelli, who had the indigenous art erected in the cemetery.

 According to Haida legend, the totem tells the story of Genanasimgat and his wife, who was the daughter of a powerful chief.
 Having heard that some hunters had spotted a rare white sea-otter, the mother of his bride asked Genanasimgat to kill the otter for its beautiful white fur, which he did.
 While the mother was skinning the otter, some blood got on the fur, so she asked her daughter to wash it in the sea, which her dutiful daughter did, but somehow the fur escaped her grasp and drifted into deeper water.
 During her pursuit of the fur, two orca whales kidnapped her.
 Genanasimgat, who loved his wife with all his heart, followed her to the bottom of the sea, where he met a crane, who hid him from the orcas under her breast feathers.
 After a number of other suspenseful adventures, Genanasimgat finally rescued his beloved wife and escaped home with her.